Kumareshan30/Cancer-Dataset-Analysis-using-Logistic-Regression-and-Bayes-Classifier/README.md

-# Linear Regression vs Bayes Classifier
+# Logistic Regression vs Bayes Classifier

 ## Project Overview
 This project involves implementing various data science techniques to analyze a given dataset.
 The objective is to perform **data preprocessing, feature engineering, exploratory data analysis (EDA), and model evaluation** to extract meaningful insights and optimize model performance.